The government is to finally ban sales of the majority of halogen lightbulbs for general household use from September 1st this year.

-The change is a great opportunity for people to take advantage of the massive energy savings that LED delivers, as well as smart lighting innovations that give them greater control.
+The change is a great opportunity for people to take advantage of the big energy savings that LED delivers, as well as smart lighting innovations that give them greater control.

-The inefficient halogen bulbs are finally being removed from the market as part of an EU drive to reduce energy consumption and lower the impact on the environment by cutting carbon emissions.
+The inefficient halogen bulbs are finally being removed from the market as part of the drive to reduce energy consumption and lower the impact on the environment by cutting carbon emissions.

-This is the final part of the EU directive that from 2009 has progressively curtailed the production or import of all forms of incandescent light bulbs.
+This is the final part of changes in lighting regulations since 2009 which have progressively curtailed the production or import of all forms of incandescent light bulbs.
 First to go were the standard incandescent bulbs, followed by halogen GU10 spotlights in 2006.

-With average use, an LED bulb will save enough energy in around a year to repay purchase costs and then go on saving on electricity bills for decades.
+With average use, an LED bulb will save enough energy in around a year to repay purchase costs and then go on saving on electricity bills year after year.

 According to global manufacturer Philips, replacing 10 halogens with 10 LEDs would deliver long-term savings equal to about £112 a year.